Zhao-Group/MTS-VAE/README.md

 # MTS-VAE
 ### THE PAPER!
 This repository accompanies the work ["Design of diverse, functional mitochondrial targeting sequences across eukaryotic organisms using Variational Autoencoders"](https://www.google.com).
-This work utilizes local packages of TargetP 2.0 and DeepLoc 2.0 for synthetic data generation and analysis of artificial peptides, respectively.
+This work utilizes local packages of TargetP 2.0 (https://services.healthtech.dtu.dk/services/TargetP-2.0/) and DeepLoc 2.0 (https://services.healthtech.dtu.dk/services/DeepLoc-2.0/) for synthetic data generation and analysis of artificial peptides, respectively.
+It also utilizes s4pred (https://github.com/psipred/s4pred) and modlamp for analyzing the characteristics of generated peptides, while UniRep embeddings are used for sampling.

 ### Model:
 ![Model](Model.png)